kolenaIO/kolena/docs/metrics/f1-score.md

 ---
-description: Explore what the F1 score means for ML evaluation
+description: How to calculate and interpret precision to evaluate ML model performance
 ---

 # F<sub>1</sub>-score